Sminnie09/ST558Project2Repo/READMEtemplate.md

 numeric predictor variables with each other and with the response variable `shares` were used to create the collection of variables.
-Predictor variables with lower correlations with each other and the `shares` variable were used because higher correlations can interfere with model performance.
+Predictor variables with lower correlations with each other and the `shares` variable were used because higher correlations may interfere with model performance.

-The figure below shows a correlation plot of the correlations between the predictor variables in the training data set.
+The figure below shows a correlation plot of the correlations between a subset of predictor variables from the full data set that were in the training data set.
 The `cor` function was used from the `corrplot` library.

 ``` r
 correlation <- cor(weekdayDataTrain %>% select(num_keywords, avg_positive_polarity, num_videos, num_imgs,